clerk/javascript/.changeset/afraid-toes-sin.md

 '@clerk/clerk-react': patch
 ---

-Include **BUILD_ENABLE_RHC** to allow for builds which remove remotely hosted code as it is a requirement for browser extensions.
+Include **BUILD_DISABLE_RHC** to allow for builds which remove remotely hosted code as it is a requirement for browser extensions.